hackclub/jams/jams/singles/voxel-animation/en-US.md

 const startRec = document.getElementById("rec-start");
 const stopRec = document.getElementById("rec-stop");
 const statusRec = document.getElementById("rec-status");
+stopRec.disabled = true // This will disabled the stop recording button, since we haven't started a recording
 ```

 Here we just get the HTML elements so we can use them.